mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 A11/58231 CLAW FIST
-A spiked fist weapon that fits over the hand, is designed to look like claws and is a good example of the types of weapon favoured by corsairs for both practical and aesthetic purposes.
+A spiked fist weapon that fits over the hand, is designed to look like claws and is a good example of the types of weapon favored by corsairs for both practical and aesthetic purposes.
 It is a very effective close combat weapon but the claw fist must be strapped firmly to the hand and takes D3 rounds to attach or remove.
 The wearer also suffers DM-2 to any task